qm3/Coursera_Learning_Notes/README.md

 Compiles my personal learning journey on Coursera.
 Opinions are of my own and does not represent my current company.

 - Trivia
-1. I try to avoid copying concepts that is already in the course note sheets.
+1. I do not copy concepts that is already in the course note sheets.
 2. Believing everything in books is worse than having no books at all.
 3. I do try to make a copy of the learning goals from each module before the lesson starts.
 4. I do keep notes of things I found interesting.
 They could be a paragraph of dictation from the professor, a side notation